marcobellaccini/JEA-AdmComm/README.md

 # JEA-AdmComm
+JEA-AdmComm is a tool that allows certain users to start a specific program with administrative privileges in Microsoft Windows.

+Selected users will be able to start that program in privileged mode just by clicking on a link, without entering any password.

-JEA-AdmComm is a PowerShell module that leverages [JEA](https://docs.microsoft.com/en-us/powershell/jea/overview) and [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to let certain unprivileged users run a specific process with full administrative privileges.
+It's a PowerShell module that leverages [JEA](https://docs.microsoft.com/en-us/powershell/jea/overview) and [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to let certain unprivileged users run a specific process with full administrative privileges.

 Technically, it uses JEA to run PsExec with administrative rights, which in turn runs the specific process with the privileges of the System account.